Watch the District

 BLACK WORK

-TV Show | 2015 | ITV | 1 series | 3 episodes | 60 minutes | Rated 15
+TV Series| 2015 | ITV | 1 series | 3 episodes | 60 minutes | Rated 15

 What: Police constable Jo Gillespie’s world is thrown into turmoil when husband Ryan, an undercover police officer, is killed in mysterious circumstances.
 She resolutely sets out to discover who murdered him and has to confront difficult truths about her family life and marriage to Ryan.
 Starring Sheridan Smith and Douglas Henshall.